lgw2/lgw2.github.io/_teaching/csci112-spring-2023/labs/lab4.md

 Write a program that reads in usage data from customers from the file `/public/labs/lab4/usage.txt` and computes the monthly charge and average cost per HCF for each customer.
 Write the output to a file called `charges.txt`.
-For that file, your output might look something like this:
+That file might look something like this:

 ```
 Charges for 1/2023